An Adaptive Stochastic Sequential Quadratic Programming with Differentiable Exact Augmented Lagrangians

 \section{Experiments}

-We implement three StoSQP algorithms for solving constrained nonlinear problems in the CUTEst test set \citep{Gould2014CUTEst}.
-We use a Julia implementation of the CUTEst \citep{Siqueira2020CUTEst.jl}.
-The three algorithms that we consider are the $\ell_1$ penalized SQP in \cite{Berahas2020Sequential}, NonAdapSQP in Algorithm~\ref{alg:NSto:SQP}, and AdapSQP in Algorithm~\ref{alg:ASto:SQP}.
-Of more than 1000 problems in the CUTEst collection, we select the problems that have a non-constant objective with only equality constraints, satisfy $d<1000$, and do not report singularity on $G_kG_k^T$ during the iteration process.
-This results in a total of 47 problems.
-The implementation details of each algorithm are as follows.
-Our code is available at \url{https://github.com/senna1128/Constrained-Stochastic-Optimization}. \begin{enumerate}[label=(\alph*),topsep=0pt] \itemsep{0.0em}
+We implement four StoSQP algorithms for solving constrained nonlinear~optimization problems collected in CUTEst test set \citep{Gould2014CUTEst}.
+We use Julia implementation of CUTEst \citep{Siqueira2020CUTEst.jl}.
+The four algorithms that we implement are: $\ell_1$ penalized SQP in \cite{Berahas2021Sequential}, NonAdapSQP in Algorithm \ref{alg:NSto:SQP}, AdapSQP in Algorithm \ref{alg:ASto:SQP}, and $\ell_1$ penalized AdapSQP.
+The $\ell_1$ penalized AdapSQP has a similar iteration scheme to AdapSQP, except that it employs the $\ell_1$ penalized merit function